Best Business Books For Women (To Kick Butt At Work!)

 Inspiration and Advice from Over 100 Makers, Artists and Entrepreneurs

 Attractive women with toned arms and high heels grace the covers of many business books for women.
 Even the millennial rebel #Girlboss sports a plunging neckline with her fierce stance.
 (Although the author says in the book, she’s all about dressing for herself, not for other people.)
 In the Company of Women is a nice break from that mold, showing women of all ages, races, and styles, without a stiletto in sight.
-Buy In the Company of Women: Inspiration and Advice from over 100 Makers, Artists, and Entrepreneurs and you just may catch some of these women’s enthusiasm and creativity.
+Buy In the Company of Women and you just may catch some of their enthusiasm and creativity.

 Boss Bitch